 - Syntax highlighting shows your code in different colours.
 This helps you spot any errors, and understand the structure of your code.

 - Auto-indent helps you keep your code tidy.

 - Project navigation and tabs helps you move between the different files in your project.

 - Auto-completion shows you keywords you could use to finish what you’re typing, so you don’t have to remember all the possible commands.

-We recommend you use Atom at codebar.
-It’s free, open source, and runs on Windows, Mac, and Linux.
-Sublime Text 2 is another popular choice.
+We recommend you use Atom or Visual Studio Code at codebar.
+Both are free, open source, and run on Windows, Mac, and Linux.
+Sublime Text 3 is another popular choice.
 It’s free to download & use for as long as you like (though it will nag you intermittently to buy it when you save your work), and it runs on Windows, Mac and Linux.